When it comes to your estate planning, one size does not fit all

 Every estate plan includes a will.
 Most California estate plans include a pour-over will as a part of a revocable trust plan.

-Trusts are powerful tools designed to manage wealth responsibly while minimizing costly tax consequences.
+Trusts are powerful tools designed to manage wealth responsibly while minimizing costly tax consequences, and, in many cases, avoid probate and conservatorship.

 We assist clients with the creation of various trust instruments, including: revocable trusts, trusts for same-sex couples, irrevocable trusts, QTIP trusts, dynasty trusts, life insurance trusts, gift trusts, qualified personal residence trusts, grantor-retained annuity trusts (GRATs), generation-skipping trusts, charitable trusts, intentionally defective grantor trusts (IDITs or IDGTs), qualified domestic trusts, special needs trusts and pet trusts.